At a glance: NABat Stationary Acoustic Surveys

 Multiple-observer surveys are recommended to minimize bias in abundance estimates.
 However, it is critical that data collected in this manner be independent (i.e., no communication between observers).
 Surveyors must also consider that duplicated effort has the potential to increase disturbance within a roost and should make every effort to minimize disturbance.

-Digital photography is the preferred method for internal colony counts as it minimizes time spent in a roost and creates a permanent record of the survey.
-Performing a visual survey in tandem with digital photography generally results in a reliable colony count.
+Digital photography is the preferred method for internal roost counts as it minimizes time spent in a roost and creates a permanent record of the survey.
+Performing a visual survey in tandem with digital photography generally results in a reliable roost count.
 Cameras must be capable of producing clear images where individual bats are easily distinguished.
 Cluster abundance may be estimated by extrapolating bat density estimates over the cluster area; in such cases, packing density should be estimated for each cluster and for multiple subsets of large clusters.

 Note: It is crucial that large roosts be subdivided into named sections and bat counts be attributed to their respective section.
 Spatial inconsistency between surveys often renders incomparable data; however, comparisons may still be drawn at the roost section level when such data exists.